SSaquif/firebase-auth/README.md

 This is basically my flow when I work with firebase auth.
 So there could be issues I have not faced :stuck_out_tongue_closed_eyes:

-You can run this app after to **add a firebaseConfig.js file in the src folder**, and find out who you are thanks to google.
+You can run this app after to **add a firebaseConfig.js file in the src folder**, and find out who you are thanks to google :grin:

 The sign in and sign up using email doesn't work.
 If you want you can play around with that, but I suggest you work on the project.